How to Get a French Passport

 Citizenship by Birth (Jus Soli)

-France also recognizes “right of soil” (jus soli) in certain situations.
-If you were born in France to non-French parents, you can claim citizenship when you turn 18.
-However, this isn’t automatic.
-You must have lived in France for a continuous period of at least five years since the age of 11, and your parents must also meet specific residency criteria during your childhood.
+France also recognizes “right of soil” in certain situations.
+If you were born in France to non-French parents, you can claim citizenship at 18, but it isn’t automatic.
+You generally need to have lived in France for at least five years since the age of 11, and your parents have to meet residency conditions during your childhood.

 Citizenship by Marriage

-Marrying a French citizen can open a path to citizenship, but it takes time and commitment.
-You can typically apply after four years of marriage.
-This period can be extended to five years if you haven’t lived in France continuously since your wedding.
-A key part of the application is proving that your marital connection is genuine and ongoing, often referred to as maintaining a “community of life” (communauté de vie et d’affective).
+Marrying a French citizen can lead to citizenship, but not quickly.
+You can usually apply after four years of marriage, which rises to five years if you haven’t lived in France continuously since the wedding.
+You’ll need to show the marriage is genuine and ongoing, what French law calls a “communauté de vie,” a shared married life.

 The Application Process: A Step-by-Step Guide